 We provide free and confidential mental health services for all actively enrolled students using a brief and focused treatment model.

-This short-term model allows us to serve the greatest number of students with limited resources, and is capable of addressing a wide range of common concerns.
-The majority students find that 1-6 sessions are effective in addressing their needs, with some
+This short-term model allows us to serve the greatest number of students with limited resources, and is capable of addressing a wide range of concerns.
+The majority of students find that 1-6 sessions are effective in addressing their needs, with some